In 1789, there was a mutiny on

 Two men,

-who used to be friends,
+used to be friends,

 became mortal enemies.